PowerDNS/weakforced/README.md

 API Calls
 ---------
-We can call 'report', 'allow' and (near future) 'clear', which removes entries from a listed 'login' and/or 'remote'.
+We can call 'report', and 'allow' , which removes entries from a listed 'login' and/or 'remote'.

 To report, POST to /?command=report a JSON object with fields from the